19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Best Places to Stay in Fairbanks

-For the size of the Fairbanks International Airport, Iโ€™m rather impressed that most of these hotels even offer airport pickup.
-Definitely jump on this opportunity during the winter months.
+For the size of Fairbanks International Airport, Iโ€™m rather impressed that most of these hotels even offer airport pickup.
+Take advantage of this opportunity during the winter months.

-Believe me, you donโ€™t want to deal with waiting for your rental to warm up in the middle of February at subzero-degree temperature.
+You donโ€™t want to deal with waiting for your rental to warm up in the middle of February at a subzero-degree temperature.
 Been there, done that, not fun.

 I usually take an Uber, Lyft, or Fairbanks Taxi Cab home!
-If you arrive at the airport in the wee hours of the morning, it might be hard getting an Uber.
-Iโ€™ve waited 35 plus minutes for one and ended up calling the local taxi company.
+If you arrive at the airport in the wee hours of the morning, it might be hard to get an Uber.
+Iโ€™ve waited 35+ minutes for one and called the local taxi company.

 This frustration led to me saving the taxi number on my phone (Fairbanks Taxi Cab: 907-455-0000).